• Home

 PRstep01.jpg

-Enter your details at the Peer Review Portal in the Moodle Community and choose your reviewer. if you prefer to be reviewed by a student, then you can engage with the Students as Colleagues initiative.
+Enter your details at the Peer Review Portal in the Moodle Community and choose your reviewer.
+If you would be interested in peer review with a student partner through our Students as Colleagues programme, please contact Pamela Calabrese (P.Calabrese@napier.ac.uk).
+More information about Students as Colleagues is available on the Students as Colleagues page.

 PRstep02.jpg